nortikin/sverchok/docs/panels.rst

 Each preset belongs to some preset category.
 By default, all presets are in special category named "General".

+There are special categories for presets of settings of nodes of specific types; such categories can store only settings of nodes of this type.
+Such categories are distinguished with a prefix "/Node/" in their titles.
+For example, a category with name "/Node/ Box" can contain only settings of the "Box" node.
+Such categories are created automatically.

 Presets are saved as `.json` files under Blender configuration directory, in `datafiles/sverchok/presets`.
 Preset categories are represented as directories under that one.